-This is a simple procedure taking no more than a 30 minute appointment at the office and we base our fees on a fixed fee.
+This is a simple procedure taking no more than a 30 minute appointment at the office and we charge a fixed fee for this service.

 If parents are separating, the needs of children require special attention.
 Children love both their parents and if separating parents can agree arrangements for who the children will live with and when, there will be less disruption for the children.